Ensemble Etiquette

 ### Set-Up Time

-- then warm-up a little (after **everyone** is set).
+- Arrive at least 20 minutes before start time.
+Set up carefully, help others, then warm up a little (after **everyone** is set).

-- Do not allow casual conversation to interfere with efficient set-up obligations.
+- Do not let casual conversation slow efficient set-up.

 ### Do not leave rehearsals

-- Always return at the end of the rehearsal to complete the process of equipment storage.
+- Return at the end of rehearsal to store equipment.
 Do not leave before EVERYTHING is stored properly.
-Let the principal know when you are leaving the premises.

 ### Check the band/orchestra boards and emails

-- Each member of the percussion section is individually responsible for rehearsal information (e.g. rehearsal order of works, equipment needs, etc.).
+- Each section member is individually responsible for rehearsal information (order of works, equipment needs, etc.).

-- Know what is going on–become aware of the total needs of the section.
+- Know what's going on.
+Be aware of the section's total needs.

-- a.
-ALL necessary sticks/mallets, trap cloths, pencil, instruments, etc.
+- ALL necessary sticks/mallets, trap cloths, pencil, instruments, etc.

-- If you must borrow, arrange for it well ahead of time-not on the spot
+- If you must borrow, arrange it well ahead of time — never on the spot.
+Avoid borrowing when possible, and always be courteous.

-- ARRIVE with the music prepared carefully and completely.
-Because percussion parts normally contain a great deal of rests, it is imperative that a percussionist becomes familiar with ALL of the parts, not just percussion.
-This is normally achieved through score study and listening to recordings (if available) before the rehearsal.
-Rehearsal time is for deciding on sound choices, balance/blending, and practicing consistency.
-Do not waste rehearsal time learning your part and how it fits in the ensemble.
+- **Arrive with the music prepared carefully and completely.** Percussion parts contain many rests, so know ALL the parts — through score study and recordings — not just percussion.
+Rehearsal time is for sound choices, balance, and consistency.
+Do not waste it learning your part.